adampawelka/PortManagement/Frontend/README.md

 ## Testing

 - We need to install npm.
-- in the Frontend folder run npm run dev.
+- in the Frontend folder run: npm run dev.
 - Copy the localhost URL and type it on browser.

+(You should add/import the created files of each US to the main.jsx, as the comment ones (index.css, etc.))